troyyoungblood/20201209Homework_TDY/README.md

  III.
 DATA VISUALIZATION

  1) Bar charts were created showing the number of measurements taken per drug regimen.
+Image names are pandasbar_measvsregimen.png, pyplotbar_measvsregimen.png

  2) Pie charts were created to show the percentage of overall female and male mice.
+Image names are pandaspie_fvmdist.png , pyplotpie_fvmdist.png

- 3) A box chart was created to clearly show which drugs were most effective at tumor reduction.
+ 3) A box chart was created to clearly show which drugs were most effective at tumor reduction. boxplot_deltastatistics4reg.png
  The boxt chart plotted Difference in  Tumor Volume (Start - Finish) vs Drug Regimen.

- 4) A line chart showing the reduciton in tumor size over time for a select mouse on the Capomulin regimen.
+ 4) A line chart showing the reduction in tumor size over time for a select mouse on the Capomulin tv_time_Capomuline.png regimen.

- 5) Scatter plot showing average tumor volume versus mouse weight.
+ 5) Scatter plot showing average tumor volume versus mouse weight.  scatter_avgtv_vs_weight_Capomuline.png

- 6) A scatter plot with a linear regression line showing average tumor volume versus mouse weight.
+ 6) A scatter plot with a linear regression line showing average tumor volume versus mouse weight.  regression_avg_vs_weight.png